KubanjaElijahEldred/Data-Structures-and-algorithms-linear-and-non-linear-vectors-and-skip-lists-/README.md

-# Linear and Non-Linear Data Structures in C
+# Linear and Non-Linear Data Structures in C,

 A comprehensive implementation of **Vector** (linear) and **Skip List** (non-linear) data structures with clean interfaces and complete demonstrations,